CP-Ong/beginner-projects-python/README.md

 - **Other Libraries**: Based on project requirements
 <!-- - **Flask**: Web framework -->
 ## Course Details
 This repository follows the **100 Days of Code: The Complete Python Pro Bootcamp** on Udemy, where I commit to writing Python code daily.
 The course provides a mix of theoretical knowledge and hands-on projects to solidify concepts.
 I started the course on 23/09/2024.
-I stopped the course on 12/10/2024 after completing Day 38 to focus other data science skills.
+I stopped the course on 12/10/2024 after completing Day 40 to focus on other data science skills.

 ## How to Use
 Each folder contains: